sakshiwagh2001/greencart-simulation/README.md

-# Project Overview
+# Project Overview & Purpose
-GreenCart Simulation is a web application designed to simulate delivery operations for a logistics company.
-It helps managers run simulations based on available drivers, routes, and orders to analyze efficiency, profit, and delivery performance.
-The application includes:
+GreenCart Simulation is a comprehensive logistics and delivery management application designed to help businesses optimize their delivery operations.
+It provides tools to manage drivers, routes, and orders effectively, and to simulate real-world delivery scenarios to maximize profitability and efficiency.

-React frontend for running simulations and viewing dashboards.
-Flask backend: REST API managing drivers, routes, orders, and simulation logic.
-Authentication for managers to securely access the system.
+Key Features:
+Driver Management: Track available drivers, their working hours, and assign delivery routes efficiently.

+Route Management: Define and manage routes with varying distances and traffic conditions.

+Order Management: Maintain details of delivery orders including value, delivery time, and associated routes.

+Simulation Engine: Run simulations to analyze how different factors—like the number of drivers, start times, and maximum working hours—impact overall delivery performance and profitability.

+Performance Metrics: Visual dashboards present key insights such as on-time delivery rates, fuel costs, and efficiency scores to support data-driven decision-making.

+Purpose:
+The core purpose of GreenCart Simulation is to empower delivery businesses by providing a realistic, data-driven simulation environment that helps:

+Identify bottlenecks and inefficiencies in delivery processes.

+Assess the impact of driver availability and working hours on delivery punctuality.

+Evaluate financial outcomes including total profit after accounting for penalties and fuel costs.

+Make informed decisions on resource allocation, route planning, and scheduling to improve customer satisfaction and reduce operational costs.

+This application is ideal for logistics managers, delivery companies, and startups aiming to scale their delivery network while maintaining high performance and cost-effectiveness.

 ---